-- For this, we plan for on-sky test time on IRC+10216, to measure the rejection of the 3rd harmonic with E150, and the 4th harmonic with E230, by injecting artificial lines. - ullet We also plan to check whether higher harmonics of the fundamental Gunn frequency u{fund} leak through. - We have started to check the mixer I/V and conversion curves for features indicating pumping of unwanted harmonics. - Laboratory tests are currently being done to try to measure the harmonic content of the Gunn oscillators and the gain of the EMIR 2SB SIS receivers pumped by the unwanted harmonics of the VDI frequency multipliers.
+- For this, we plan for on-sky test time on IRC+10216, to measure the rejection of the first unwanted m=1 harmonics of the Gunn oscillator $\nu{\rm Gunn}$, i.e. the 3rd harmonic with E150, and the 4th harmonic with E230, by observing strong lines. - We also plan to check whether higher harmonics of the fundamental Gunn frequency ν{fund} leak through.
+At the moment, we have no indications for this. - We have started to check the mixer I/V and conversion curves for features indicating pumping of unwanted harmonics. - Laboratory tests are currently being done to try to measure the harmonic content of the Gunn oscillators and the gain of the EMIR 2SB SIS receivers pumped by the unwanted harmonics of the VDI frequency multipliers.
 First tests indicate that E090 sees the 3rd and 4th harmonics of the Gunn fundamental (there is no multiplier).